-When completing certain electrical work in New Zealand and Northern Territory, you’ll need to issue a Certificate of Compliance (COC) to prove that you can carry out your work safely.
+When completing certain electrical work in New Zealand and Australia's Northern Territory, you’ll need to issue a Certificate of Compliance (COC) to prove that you can carry out your work safely.

 COCs are necessary to show that your work is legal and safe.
 It also shows that you’ve tested your work to a sufficient standard.

 In New Zealand, this proves that you’re a registered electrician with the Electrical Workers Registration Board (EWRB).
 To carry out any paid electrical work in New Zealand, you must be licensed.

 In Australia's Northern Territory, the customer must have a CoC within 30 days of the installation's certification.
 Additionally, the network operator needs to sign off the CoC if the installation involves a connection or re-connection.
 The electrician must keep a copy on file for at least five years.

 We make it easy to fill and store your electrical safety certificates with digital COC templates on Tradify.
 Take the hassle out of managing your jobs by signing up for a free 14-day trial today.

 - 1. Watch Australian electrical forms in action

 - 2. Watch the NZ electrical forms in action